DevTeam/Pure.DI/README.md

 var childComposition = new Composition(parentComposition);
 ```

 The child composition inherits the state of the parent composition in the form of arguments and singleton objects.
-States are copied, and compositions are completely independent, except when calling the _Dispose()_ method on the parent container before disposing of the child container, because the child container can use singleton objects created before it was created.
+The states are copied, and the compositions are completely independent.
+All singleton objects previously created in the parent composition are also made available in the child composition.

 </details>

 <details>
 <summary>Properties</summary>

-To be able to quickly and conveniently create an object graph, a set of properties is generated.
-These properties are called compositions roots here.
-The type of the property is the type of a root object created by the composition.
-Accordingly, each access to the property leads to the creation of a composition with the root element of this type.
+To create an object graph quickly and conveniently, a set of properties is formed.
+These properties are here called roots of compositions.
+The type of a property is the type of the root object created by the composition.
+Accordingly, each invocation of a property leads to the creation of a composition with a root element of this type.

 ### Public Composition Roots

-To be able to use a specific composition root, that root must be explicitly defined by the _Root_ method with a specific name and type:
+To create an object graph quickly and conveniently, a set of properties is formed.
+These properties are here called roots of compositions.
+The type of a property is the type of the root object created by the composition.
+Each invocation of a property results in the creation of a composition with a root element of this type.

 ```c#
 DI.Setup("Composition")